What is CGRP?

 Minor skin redness, pain or irritation can occur around the injection site but was not common or significant.

-- Aimovig (Amgen) and Ajovy (Teva) have been approved.
+- Aimovig (Amgen), Ajovy (Teva), Emgality (Lilly) have been approved.

 - Alder is in Phase 3 Clinical Trials.